VaibhavK289/Obsidian-notes-webdev/MERN Web dev/CSS/CSS Basics.md

 #### Classes in css
 class name starts with a . in css.
 It is used to bundle up different elements and apply same changes within them.

+# Selectors in CSS

+1. Universal Selector
+	- * {    } - this symbol is used to select all the html elements on the webpage.
+Generally used to remove any margins and padding given by the browser.
+2. Type Selector
+	- we can type select by using html tags for example: p, h1, h2 etc.
+3. Class Selector
+	- we can select class by using .classname { }.
+	- eg. .higlight { }.
+4. ID Selector
+	- syntax - #id{ }
+5. Attribute Selector
+	1. syntax
+6. Descendent Selector
+7. Child Selector